How Redesigning Your Home Can Complement Therapy In Helping You Feel Better

 Source: pixabay.com

 Stress can make a teenager overeat to cope with their issues.
-Instead of resolving them, though, this habit may cause the development of diabetes, obesity, and other medical illnesses, which may stress them out further.
+Instead of resolving them, though, this habit/kind of coping skills may cause the development of diabetes, obesity, and other medical illnesses, which may stress them out further.

 Approximately 50% of high school students complain about stress.